 Talk to your FieldView dealer or check out this FieldView product pricing sheet to find out which of these features you have access to in your FieldView account and what upgrades may be available.
 If you have additional questions, contact the Climate Support Team at (888) 924-7475 or firstname.lastname@example.org, or visit support.climate.com for more information.

-At The Climate Corporation, Nick leads data science teams that develop Climate FieldView's fertility related products as well as cross-functional soil and crop modeling efforts.
+At Climate LLC, Nick leads data science teams that develop Climate FieldView's fertility related products as well as cross-functional soil and crop modeling efforts.
 He holds a B.A. in Physics from Dartmouth College and a Ph.D. in Applied Physics from Stanford University.